hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

 Step 7.
 Delete the Game
 -----------------------

-Either user can use the ``xo delete`` command to delete their local XO data.
+Either player can use the ``xo delete`` command to remove the game data from global state.
-This includes all games, the saved URL, and the username.

 .. code-block:: console

-   $ xo delete
+   $ xo delete my-game

 Using Authentication with the xo Client